vankesteren/server_docs/serversetup.md

 Ask FSBS IT department to set up the latest LTS ubuntu server machine on their server infrastructure, with ports 22 (SSH), 80 (HTTP), and 443 (HTTPS) open.
 Request a url for the server, we will assume this is `msserver.fss.uu.nl`.
 Request a boot disk (`/dev/sda`) of about 100GB and a scratch / data disk (`/dev/sdb`) of about 2TB

-> Our contacts at the it department are Halim Skori and Martijn van Ackooij
+> Our contacts at the IT department are Halim Skori and Martijn van Ackooij

 ## Mount the data disk